microsoft/ethr/README.md

                           Example: tcp=9999 means port for Bandwidth: 9999, CPS: 9998, PPS: 9997, Latency: 9996
                           Note: Same ports must be used on client and server
-                          Note: This option is not valid for external client mode
+                          Note: This option is not valid for external client mode -4                        Use only IP v4 version
+-6                        Use only IP v6 version
 ```
 ### Server Parameters
 ```